jrauch/eventnotifier/README.md

 # eventnotifier

-Eventnotifier is a simple Python script that uses PyObjC to run arbitrary scripts - currently Applescript or Python - on either NSNotificationCenter or NSDistributedNotificationCenter events.
+Eventnotifier is a simple Python script that uses PyObjC to run arbitrary scripts on either NSNotificationCenter or NSDistributedNotificationCenter events.

 Documentation is available here: https://developer.apple.com/reference/foundation/nsnotificationcenter